arranubels/ciinabox-ecs/README.md

 name                 |description

-active               |Switch active ciinabox create               |Creates the ciinabox environment create_server_cert   |Create self-signed SSL certs for use with ciinabox create_source_bucket |Creates the source bucket for deploying ciinabox
+active               |Switch active ciinabox clean                |Deletes the existing stack if in the correct state create               |Creates the ciinabox environment create_server_cert   |Create self-signed SSL certs for use with ciinabox create_source_bucket |Creates the source bucket for deploying ciinabox